jarodburchill/ProjectAutomation/README.md

 #### See editors.md for a list of editors.

 -----------------------------
 The `username` option is blank by default.
-If a correct GitHub username is entered into this option, the script will not promt the user to enter a username on each run.
+If a correct GitHub username is entered into this option, the script will not prompt the user to enter a username on each run.
 ```
 username =
 ```
 -----------------------------
 The `password` option is blank by default.
-If a correct GitHub password is entered into this option and the username option has also been provided, the script will not promt the user to enter a password on each run.
+If a correct GitHub password is entered into this option and the username option has also been provided, the script will not prompt the user to enter a password on each run.
 ```
 password =
 ```